-- The transmitter, consisting of a light source can effectively convert an electrical inpu an optical signal and lunch the data containing light down the optical fiber. - A receiver consisting of a photo detector plus amplification and signal-restoring circleffectively detects the optical signal and transform this optical signal back into its original back into its origina - Additional components include optical connectors, splices, couplers or beam splices.
+- The transmitter, consisting of a light source can effectively convert an electrical inpu an optical signal and lunch the data containing light down the optical fiber. - A receiver consisting of a photo detector plus amplification and signal-restoring circleffectively detects the optical signal and transform this optical signal back into its orig - Additional components include optical connectors, splices, couplers or beam splices.